TheAlgorithms/Python/sorts/normal_distribution_quick_sort.md

 # Normal Distribution QuickSort

-Algorithm implementing QuickSort Algorithm where the pivot element is chosen randomly between first and last elements of the array and the array elements are taken from a Standard Normal Distribution.
+QuickSort Algorithm where the pivot element is chosen randomly between first and last elements of the array, and the array elements are taken from Standard Normal Distribution.
-This is different from the ordinary quicksort in the sense, that it applies more to real life problems, where elements usually follow a normal distribution.
-Also the pivot is randomized to make it a more generic one.

-## Array Elements
+## Array elements

-The array elements are taken from a Standard Normal Distribution , having mean = 0 and standard deviation 1.
+The array elements are taken from a Standard Normal Distribution, having mean = 0 and standard deviation = 1.

 ### The code